 What is Ragi Ambali?

 Ragi Ambali, also known as Ragi Ganji, is a traditional South Indian beverage made from finger millet flour (ragi).
-It is consumed during the hot summer months as its cooling properties.
+It is consumed during the hot summer months because of its cooling properties.
 It is commonly consumed in states like Karnataka, Andra Pradesh, and Tamil Nadu.

 Ragi Ambali Recipe Ingredients

-- Water: Water is used to make the ragi flour mixture/slurry and helps to cook the flour to a smooth and creamy texture.
+- Water: Water is used to make the ragi flour mixture (slurry) and helps cook the flour to achieve a smooth and creamy texture.

-- Tempering Ingredients: Oil, mustard seeds, green chilies, curry leaves, and ginger are used for tempering the ragi ambli.
+- Tempering Ingredients: Oil, mustard seeds, green chilies, curry leaves, and ginger are used for tempering.

 - Coriander Leaves: use freshly chopped coriander leaves.